Luncheon-OS/.github/profile/README.md

 The website for the project.
 ### packages
 Acts as a package repository for the OS.
-### archiso-config
+### luncheonOS
+The main repository.
 Stores the project's Archiso profile and related.
 > *"A Steam Deck UI gaming OS using custom software with Valve software."*
 ### lunchtime
 The installer for the project.
 Keeping it simple for now!